-Per the reference PCR, the functional unit for the study was covering and protecting 1m of substrate for a period of 60 years (the assumed lifetime of a building).
+Per the reference PCR, the functional unit for the study was covering and protecting 1m2 of substrate for a period of 60 years (the assumed lifetime of a building).
+Solid coatings shall exhibit 97% opacity after drying, whereas transparent and semitransparent coatings need not measure opacity.
 The product has no additional functionalities beyond what is stated by the functional unit.

-In the reference PCR, product life for interior architectural coatings was calculated both in terms of a typical market life (5 years) and a technical life (either 3,7, or 15 years depending on performance in certain durability tests/methodologies prescribed in the reference PCR).
-In order to determine the design life of the Pro Industrial Pro-Cryl Universal Acrylic Primer formula, the following durability test methodologies (which were stated in the reference PCR) were utilized:
+In the reference PCR, product lifetimes for architectural concrete coatings were calculated both in terms of a typical market life and a design/technical life.
+In order to determine the design/technical life of architectural concrete formulas, durability test methodologies were utilized.